maxi-blocks/maxi-blocks/readme.txt

 == Community & contributions ==

-Maxi Blocks is more than a plugin.
+MaxiBlocks is more than a plugin.
 It's a community of passionate designers, developers, and users.
-We welcome your contributions and feedback to make Maxi Blocks even better:
+We welcome your contributions and feedback to make MaxiBlocks even better:

-- **Join the Maxi Blocks community:** Participate in forums, share your experiences, and connect with other users.
+- **Join the MaxiBlocks community:** Participate in forums, share your experiences, and connect with other users.
 Follow us on [Twitter](https://twitter.com/maxiblocks) or join our [discord community](https://maxiblocks.com/go/maxi-discord).

-- **Contribute to Maxi Blocks:** Submit your suggestions, or contribute code to our open-source project.
+- **Contribute to MaxiBlocks:** Submit your suggestions, or contribute code to our open-source project.
 Visit our [GitHub repo](https://maxiblocks.com/go/github-maxi-blocks).

-- **Share your work:** Show off your amazing creations with Maxi Blocks and inspire others with your designs.
+- **Share your work:** Show off your amazing creations with MaxiBlocks and inspire others with your designs.
 Use the hashtag **#maxiblocks** or **#madewithmaxi**

-== Get Started with Maxi Blocks ==
+== Get Started with MaxiBlocks ==

 Ready to take your website design to the next level?
-Download Maxi Blocks today and experience the power of this versatile page builder.
+Download MaxiBlocks today and experience the power of this versatile page builder.
 Begin your journey to fun web design today.

 _**A note from your designer...**_

 _Join us in our mission to provide a user-friendly solution for website creation.
-With Maxi Blocks, you'll have a faster, easier, and more enjoyable website design experience.
-We're excited to see the websites you create with Maxi Blocks!_
+With MaxiBlocks, you'll have a faster, easier, and more enjoyable website design experience.
+We're excited to see the websites you create with MaxiBlocks!_

-_Take care, Kyra - Design lead & co-founder of Maxi Blocks_
+_Take care, Kyra - Design lead & co-founder of MaxiBlocks_

 == Frequently Asked Questions ==